lsst-sqre/sqr-008/index.rst

 LPM-17 is the basis for the present design, it specifies single image requirements and how to select the samples to compute them.
-In this section we summarize the single image requirements and discuss the selection of the QA datasets based on the outputs available in the baseline database schema as specified by LSE-163.
+In this section we summarize the single image requirements and discuss the sample selection based on the outputs available in the baseline database schema (https://lsst-web.ncsa.illinois.edu/schema/index.php?t=RefObjMatch&sVer=baseline) as specified by LSE-163.

+The samples for computing Image Depth, Image Quality, Astrometry and Photometry accuracy requirements **should be create as views in the production database** for convenience.

-TODO: include tables summarizing the single image requirements in LPM-17
+**TODO**: include tables summarizing the single image requirements in LPM-17

-TODO: write queries to select datasets for image depth, image quality, astrometry and photometry accuracy based on LPM-17 from the baseline database schema (https://lsst-web.ncsa.illinois.edu/schema/index.php?t=RefObjMatch&sVer=baseline) and double check with LSE-163
+**TODO**: write queries to select datasets for image depth, image quality, astrometry and photometry accuracy based on LPM-17 from the baseline database schema and double check with LSE-163

+**TODO**: if we don't have the ingestion code ready for the prototype development (https://jira.lsstcorp.org/browse/DM-4811) how we are going to proceed?

 Image depth
 -----------